 Stadium or museum for the Auckland waterfront - or both?

-Data investigation: The great New Zealand rugby exodus - or not?
+Best of 2019: The great New Zealand rugby exodus - or not?

 Sautner found it hard to sit still, and hard not to keep talking, too.
 He's an enthusiast with a head whirling with ideas.
 McKay, older, former CEO of Auckland Council and a business leader, wore black jeans and a business shirt, all tucked in and trim.
 He likes to sit with hands clasped on the table in front of him, the calm steady voice in the room.